jsquad-consulting/openbank-jee/README.md

-# OpenBank - Jakarta EE 8
+# OpenBank - Jakarta EE 8 (Spring 5 and Spring Boot 2 integration included)

 A demonstration of an simple bank application made with Jakarta Enterprise Edition 8 platform (Java EE) for the backend part and with Angular 7 for the frontend part.